categories

 Because RDP Wrapper relies on system memory addresses and calls, Windows updates often break it.
 Users report frequent malfunctions:

 This forces users to hunt GitHub for fixes and apply constant troubleshooting.
-It’s unreliable for production use and unsuitable for non-technical users.
+It’s unreliable for production environments and unsuitable for a non-technical audience.

 3. Microsoft’s Terms Violation